A capital campaign requires lots of time, resources, and hard work—and a successful one begins with due diligence on the front end.

 In 2019, Mater Misericordiae Catholic Parish, located in downtown Phoenix, was at a crossroads: their current church had become too small for their growing congregation and recent events in the neighborhood had made them concerned for parishioner safety, but they understood that a new church was no small undertaking and needed to be sure it was the best move.

 So Mater Misericordiae needed to know if they were in a position to raise approximately $5 million—and potentially as much as $10 million—for land, design, and construction costs.
 Equally important, the parish needed to know if they had the internal capacity—personnel, volunteer support, and systems—to execute such a monumental undertaking.

 Parish leadership believed a new church was needed, yet they did not have clarity on what this entailed or an understanding of the level of financial support the parish community would provide.
 That is where American Philanthropic came in.

-In order to assess whether Mater Misericordiae’s capital campaign was likely to succeed, the parish asked American Philanthropic to conduct a comprehensive feasibility study.
+In order to assess whether Mater Misericordiae’s capital campaign was likely to succeed, the parish asked AmPhil to conduct a comprehensive feasibility study.